 8. There is a class of people in Japan referred to as Cyber Homeless who live at cyber cafes because they are a cheaper alternative than an apartment.
 The cafes offer free showers and sell underwear.

 9. To get revenge on fellow Boy Scouts who bullied him, a Tokyo resident mailed more than 500 boxes of soggy, smelly garbage including old underwear and rotten tea leaves to his tormentors, writing a random destination as the address with the bully's return address in order to escape detection.

 10. In 2010, the mummified corpse of Sogen Kato, thought to be Tokyo's oldest man, was found in his bedroom by government officials.
 He had actually died in 1978.

 There is a factory in Japan which can run unsupervised for 30 days at a time.
 Robots build other robots at the rate of 50 per 24-hour shift.
 Such factories are called "lights out" factories because no human presence is needed.
 FANUC has been operating this autonomous factory since 2001.

 12. In Japan, a few foreign cartoons including "Bob The Builder" was suggested to be edited, adding the fifth finger to the characters' hands.
 The reason was that having only four fingers implies membership of the Japanese Mafia.

-13. In 1993, the Japanese religious cult Aum Shinrikyo released aerosolized Anthrax in a city near Tokyo over the course of 2 days.
+13. In 1993, a Japanese religious cult named Aum Shinrikyo released aerosolized Anthrax in a city near Tokyo over the course of 2 days.
 It should have killed thousands, however, they used a strain of Anthrax used for cattle vaccinations and inadvertently could have immunized everyone instead.